The ultimate first-time home buyer’s guide

 • Graph demonstrating debt-to-income ratio at monthly $4,200 incom

 • You know what you’re looking for.
 When you set out to buy a house, you should already know essentially what you need.
-At the very least, you should know where you want to live.
+To start with, you’ll probably know approximately where you want to live.
 It’s also important to know approximately how big your home should be.
 Are you planning to start a family in the next few years?
-That would drastically affect your buying decisions.
+That would have an impact on your decision making.
 Are you set on having plenty of space, or are you more into high-rise condo living?
 If you aren’t sure what you want in a home (at least the broad strokes), you may want to hold off on buying for a bit.

 In the next section, we’ll go into more detail about analyzing your finances and considering what you want in a home.
 But first, when is renting the best choice?